 What is Air Force ROTC?

 The Air Force Reserve Officer Training Corps (AFROTC) is an educational program designed to give men and women the opportunity to become Air Force officers while completing their degrees.
 The AFROTC program is designed to prepare you to assume positions of increasing responsibility and importance in the modern Air Force.
-Much more information about AFROTC may also be found here.
+Much more information about AFROTC may also be found on the AFROTC website.

 What if I want to fly in the Air Force?